 Permit to Work Hazards

-A work permit should be used when there is danger from any of the following hazards:
+A permit to work should be used when there is danger from any of the following hazards:

 - Sparks from open flames, welding, cutting, furnaces, etc.